cyberark/conjur/CONTRIBUTING.md

 # Contributing to Conjur

-If you want to help create Conjur (design, produce, QA, document, code) then you are welcome.
+Thanks for your interest in Conjur.
+If you'd like to help us create Conjur (design, produce, QA, document, code) then you are welcome.
 All roles are vital! :pray:

 ## Pull Request Workflow